 Film Will Eventually Cease to Exist

-It was then that I realised there is a new generation that is completely unaware of what film is and what it is used for.
+It was there and then that I realised there is an entire new generation that is completely unaware of what Film is and what it is used for.